Cont. from Homepage:

-I live with my family on the Mississippi Gulf Coast in the American “Deep South”–an area known best to the rest of the world for our experience with Hurricane Katrina (and more recently the BP oil rig blowout).
+I live with my family on the Mississippi Gulf Coast in the American “Deep South”–an area known best to the rest of the world for our experience with Hurricane Katrina (in 2005, and the 2010 Deepwater Horizon BP oil rig blowout).
 And of course Mississippi as a whole is most often thought of for its place in the history of race relations and civil rights in the United States, and as a “less developed” region in some respects.
 It is a nice place to live and work in the early 21st Century, as is Kenya.
 We are active in our local church congregation and community as well as keeping an eye on things going on in the wider world.

-Although I have lived in Mississippi for years [update: as of mid-2013 I am dividing my time between Mississippi and Florida] I grew up in the suburbs of a large Midwestern city.
+Although I have lived in the Deep South for years I grew up in the suburbs of a large Midwestern city.
 I studied political science and economics at the University of Missouri and law at Vanderbilt.
 [Fun fact: I was admitted to the Class of ’85 with Michelle Obama at Princeton but attended Mizzou in the class with Sheryl Crow and Brad Pitt instead.]

 I thus look at East African and American issues here from a distinctively “outside the beltway”, “Third Coast” perspective.

 My prior involvement in IRI’s international work dated to service as a volunteer seminar instructor for candidates for parliament in Mongolia in December 1999.
 I was an IRI Election Observation delegate for Kyrgyzstan’s special presidential election in July 2005 (and had a curated photography exhibit of images from the Kyrgyzstan election at a local public arts and culture center in 2006-07).